jquant/jai-sdk/README.md

 # save this if you wish to work in the same database later
 name = mycelia.generate_name(20, prefix='sdk_', suffix='_fasttext')

+### Data insertion and train the unsupervised FastText model
-# Data insertion, data can be a list of texts, pandas Series or DataFrame.
+# data can be a list of texts, pandas Series or DataFrame.
 # if data is a list, then ids will be set with range(len(data_list))
 # if data is a pandas type, then the ids will be the index values, index must not contain duplicated values
-mycelia.insert_data(name, data)

-# Train the unsupervised FastText model
-mycelia.setup_database(name, db_type='FastText')
+mycelia.insert_setup(name, data, db_type='FastText')

-mycelia.wait_setup(10)  # wait for the train to finish
+# wait for the train to finish
+mycelia.wait_setup(10)
 ```

 Aplication using the model NLP BERT